PiotrPlotast/PiotrPlotast/README.md

 - 🔭 I’m currently working on [Frontend Mentor projects](https://www.frontendmentor.io/profile/PiotrPlotast), React Apps

-- 🌱 I’m currently learning **React, advanced JS, UI/UX**
+- 🌱 I’m currently learning **React, Node.Js, UI/UX**

-- 👯 I’m looking to collaborate on **Frontend projects**
+- 👯 I’m looking to collaborate on **Full-Stack projects**

-- 🤝 I’m looking for help with **learning: React**
+- 🤝 I’m looking for help with **Getting into tech in 2025**

-- 👨‍💻 All of my projects are available here at my github profile
+- 👨‍💻 All of my projects are available here at my github profile!

-- 📝 I regularly write articles on [coming soon](coming soon)

 - 💬 Ask me about **HTML, CSS, JS, Tailwind, React**

 - 📫 How to reach me **discord: pietrell**

-- 📄 Know about my experiences [coming soon](coming soon)
+-
 - ⚡ Fun fact **I like both dogs and cats.**

 <h3 align="left">Connect with me:</h3>